We think you’d be hard-pressed to find any hotel that could compare to staying at a yurt!

 10. Zigzag Mountain Farm Yurt in Oregon

 Just an hour’s drive from Portland located at the base of Mount Hood, you’ll find a hidden gem at the Zigzag Mountain Farm Yurt in Oregon.
-There are thousands of acres of forest right on the doorstep of this unique accommodation, meaning chances are your neighbors are raccoon, coyotes, deer, and even the occasional cougar or black bear.
+There are thousands of acres of forest right on the doorstep of this unique accommodation, meaning chances are your neighbors are raccoons, coyotes, deer, and even the occasional cougar or black bear.

 As a guest, you can enjoy short hikes on the forested property, or there are two trailheads within walking distance, the Zigzag Mountain Trail and the Castle Canyon Trail.